Anaminus/rbxmk/README.md

 `sprintf` receives a number of values, formats them according to the first argument, and returns the resulting string. `sprintf` follows the same rules as [fmt.Sprintf](https://golang.org/pkg/fmt/#Sprintf).

+#### loadapi

+`api = loadapi{string}`

+`loadapi` receives a path to a file containing an API dump. `loadapi` returns a value representing the API.
+This can be passed to certain functions to enhance how the function handles instances and properties.

+#### globalapi

+`globalapi{api}`

+`globalapi` sets the default API value to be used by all applicable functions.
+Several functions have an `api` argument, which can be used to override the default API for that call.

+Initially, the default API is nil.

 ## References